legendarycode3/60-days-Of-reactjs-course/README.md

 NOTE: JSX is more strict than  normal HTML.
 All elements need a closing tag.  </br>
 E.g  </br>
 <input placeholder="Send a message to Chatbot" size="30"></input>  </br>
+But if you not goona put anything inside or nothing inside our element , you can use a “self closing tag” like this <input /> </br>